-The training monitoring app was used in the stroke rehabilitation research described here to help a physical therapist capture and share progress of participants across several weeks of training.
+The training monitoring app was used in the stroke rehabilitation research described here to help the physical therapist capture and share progress of participants across several weeks of training.

 Each week the therapist recorded videos of the participant completing different tasks.
-An outline of the table was overlaid on the live camera feed to help the therapist quickly position the iPad in a consistent manner for each capture.
+An outline of the table was overlaid on the live camera feed to help the therapist quickly position the iPad consistently for each capture.

 Bookmarked videos could then be organized into a video series created by the therapist to demonstrate progress to the participant.

 The app also provided a means for collecting therapist ratings on movement quality after watching each video.
 This data was collected to explore the relationship between kinematics measured by the interactive system and observation-based assessment, which are further explored by the papers listed below.

 Related papers on movement data collected from app